-In this course, students will gain an understanding of a broad perspective of software engineering, focusing on the processes and techniques fundamental to the development of reliable software systems.
-Agile methods are discussed, along with software reuse and traditional plan-driven software engineering.
-Students will also acquire knowledge of design issues such as error handling, performance, and inter-process communication.
+In this course, students will gain an essential understanding of what software engineering involves, including the processes and techniques fundamental to the development of reliable software systems.
+Agile methods will be discussed, along with the topics of software reuse and traditional plan-driven software engineering.
+Students will be introduced to design issues such as error handling, performance, and inter-process communication.